cwhite911/FOSS4GNA-2025-workshop/workshop/part_2_addons/README.md

 # %end
 ```

+> Note: The `%module` and `%end` tags are required to define the module
+metadata.

+**Keywords**
-Keywords help users find the module when searching in GRASS, and the description
+  help users find the module when searching in GRASS, and the
-provides a brief overview of what the module does.
+  description provides a brief overview of what the module does.

 Look at existing Keywords in the
 [keyword list documentation][grass_keywords]
 when deciding on keywords for your addon.

-> Note: The `%module` and `%end` tags are required to define the module
-metadata.

 ##### options and flags